Kadaria Ahmed: Controversies

-In early 2021, it was reported by an online medium that Kaduna State government favored her by allocating lands to her, which allegation she denied and stated that she went through the legal processes of applying for land in Kaduna but could not perfect the processes that would entitle her to the land, which she said she ultimately lost.
+In early 2021, it was reported by an online medium that Kaduna State government favored her by allocating land to her, allegation she denied, and stated that she went through the legal processes of applying for land in Kaduna but could not perfect the processes that would entitle her to the land, which she said she ultimately lost.

 In February 2021 she accused Nigerian journalists of fanning the flames of ethnic hate by their coverage of crisis involving Fulani ethnic group which the chairman of Nigerian Union of Journalist, Abuja chapter, Emmanuel Ogbeche described in response, as false.

 In 2019 she was accused of "open bias" in her handling of the presidential election debate between Muhammadu Buhari and Atiku Abubakar but she said her method drew from the way each candidate treated her during the election.

 Writing and editing

 Ahmed's journalistic articles have been published in national and international newspapers like the Daily Trust, The Guardian, and the Financial Times of London.

 She has also edited two major publications.
 The first, titled, Nigeria the Good News, published in 2012, is a compendium of articles from entrepreneurs, civil society activists, captains of industry and policymakers on the positive things that were taking place in Nigeria despite the difficulties the country was facing.

 In 2014, the Henrich Boell Foundation commissioned her to work on a publication on sustainable development and the impact of climate change in Lagos State.
 Titled, ‘Lagos – A Climate Resilient Megacity’ the publication is a collection of articles by experts working in various fields on the impact of climate change on Lagos and the type of interventions needed to address existing problems and mitigate future ones.